Characters: Warrior Cats Thunderclan Leaders And Deputies

 - A Day in the Limelight: She stars in the Super Edition Bluestar's Prophecy, which elaborates on the backstory that was revealed in Forest of Secrets.

-- Almost Dead Guy: Survives just long enough to be forgiven by Mistyfoot and Stonefur, the kits she gave up.
+- Almost Dead Guy: In A Dangerous Path, she survives just long enough to be forgiven by Mistyfoot and Stonefur, the kits she gave up.

 - Ambition Is Evil: Inverted.
 Sunstar chose to make her his deputy because she had so much ambition.